reactive-python/reactpy/docs/source/life-cycle-hooks.rst

     use_effect(did_render)

-The ``use_effect`` hook accepts a function which is may be imperative, or mutate state.
+The ``use_effect`` hook accepts a function which may be imperative, or mutate state.
+The function will be called immediately after the layout has fully updated.
-The function will be called once the element has rendered, that is, when the element's render function and those of any child elements it produces have rendered successfully.

-Mutations, subscriptsion, delayed actions, and other `side effects`_ can cause unexpected bugs if placed in the main body of an element's render function.
+Mutations, subscriptions, delayed actions, and other `side effects`_ can cause unexpected bugs if placed in the main body of an element's render function.
 Thus the ``use_effect`` hook provides a way to safely escape the purely functional world of element render functions.

 .. note::

-    Normally in react the ``did_render`` function is called once an update has been commited to the screen.
+    Normally in React the ``did_render`` function is called once an update has been commited to the screen.
 Since no such action is performed by IDOM, and the time at which the update is displayed cannot be known we are unable to achieve parity with this behavior.